You may

 F - Academic students and their families

-G - Representatives to international organizations and their families
+G - Representatives to international organizations and their

 I - Representatives of Foreign Media